Lisa Blount: Career

-Blount received a Golden Globe nomination for new star of the year for her performance in An Officer and a Gentleman, and she acted in the 1987 cult horror film Prince of Darkness.
-Another memorable role was that of Jim Profit's outrageous stepmother Bobbi Stakowski in the short-lived television series Profit.
+After several small television roles and in films like September 30, 1955 and Dead & Buried, Blount received a Golden Globe nomination for New Star of the Year for her performance as Lynette Pomeroy, in An Officer and a Gentleman (1982).

+She subsequently appeared in several "scream queen" horror film roles, including What Waits Below (1984, dir.
+Don Sharp), Cut and Run (1985, dir.
+Ruggero Deodato), Nightflyers (1987, dir. and most notably) John Carpenter's 1987 cult classic Prince of Darkness.
+Another role was that of Jim Profit's stepmother Bobbi Stakowski in the television series Profit.
 She appeared in season two of Moonlighting in the episode "Sleep Talkin' Guy" (1986).